Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 ### Spells
 The archetypal Field Spell is [Realm of Darquess](../cards/spells/field/Realm%20of%20Darquess.md), which provides the critical conditions for the rest of the archetype to function effectively.

-The archetypal Ritual Spell is [Darquess Rising](../cards/spells/ritual/Darquess%20Rising.md), which has both ATK and Level requirements.
+The archetypal Ritual and Fusion Spell is [Darquess Rising](../cards/spells/ritual/Darquess%20Rising.md), which can both be used to Ritual Summon the Main Deck Ritual monsters, or Fusion Summon the Extra Deck Fusion monsters.

 <table>
   <tr>